Friendswood, Texas: Notable people

-Climate
+Climate and weather

 The climate in this area is characterized by hot, humid summers and generally mild to cool winters.
 According to the Köppen climate classification, Friendswood has a humid subtropical climate, Cfa on climate maps.

+Friendswood has a historical reputation among Friends, Friendswood inhabitants, for extreme weather due to the close proximity to Galveston Island and therefore the Gulf of Mexico.
+In recent history Friendswood was devastated by Hurricane Harvey in 2017, a category 4 hurricane, along with Hurricane Beryl of 2024.
+After numerous major storms swept through southeastern Texas, where Friendswood is located, residents began building houses above ground to avoid flooding.
+Major flooding is caused by the rise of Clear Creek, a body of water near the suburbs of Polly Ranch.

 Legacy

 The 2014 novel Friendswood, set in the area, was written by René Steinke.